JosephLai241/shift/README.md

     [-y <YEAR>]
 ```

-Use this command to delete the most recent shift.
+Use this command to delete a recorded shift.

+If used without any optional flags, `shift` will target the most recently recorded shift on the current day.

-You can delete a different shift by including the `-d`, `-m`, and/or `-y` flags.
-Combine these flags to narrow your search.
+You can search for recorded shifts on a different day, month, and/or year by including the `-d`, `-m`, and/or `-y` flags.
+Combine these flags in addition to `all` to narrow your search.

-> ***NOTE:*** Type the entire day of the week when using the `-d` flag, ie. Monday.
+> ***NOTE:*** The `-d` flag accepts either a day of the week or a date.
+Type the entire day of the week, ie. Monday, or provide the date using the MM-DD-YYYY or MM/DD/YYYY format.

 > ***NOTE:*** Type the entire month name when using the `-m` flag, ie. January.